zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/workshops-best-practices.md

 - Setup of issue tracking workflows
 - Additional environment preparation specific to the workshop topic

+All of which can be prepaired by Demo Architecture

-For more information, review the [Hands-On Workshop Tools and Resources](/handbook/solutions-architects/tools-and-resources/workshop) handbook page.
+For more information, review the [Workshops section](/handbook/solutions-architects/demo-systems/demo-architect) here.

 ## Capacity and Format

 To ensure optimal experience:

-- Attendance is limited to 200 or fewer participants
+- Attendance is limited to 50 participants per GitLab team member (presenter or QA)
 - This limit enables:
   - Stable working environments for all attendees
   - Timely responses to questions and issues